christianbarajas00/christianbarajas00.github.io/_portfolio/portfolio.md

 - Role-based dashboard for submitting and approving forms
 - Dynamic PDF generation using LaTeX templates
 - Document status tracking
-- Version control and audit trail for document activity

 ### Technologies Used